 3 factors affecting procurement planning

-These factors all have ramifications for procurement, from price negotiation to trade and supplier management.
+These external factors can affect procurement, from price negotiation to trade and supplier management.

 Emma Scott, representation manager at the Chartered Institute of Purchasing and Supply, told Cast UK: “You’re reliant on your trend forecasters, but you also need really good relationships with your suppliers so that your supply chains are agile enough, so that if we do have some inclement weather that is really unexpected you can ramp up your supply quite quickly and vice versa.”

 Part of the battle is first understanding how external factors can affect procurement.